-- Perform all duties honestly and truthfully. - Don't be involved in any "cover-up" activities. - Always keep the patient and family members' best interests in mind. - Be accurate and factual in your communication. - Report any breach or violation to your supervisor or use the compliance hot line and complete an Incident Report.
+- Perform all duties honestly and truthfully. - Don't be involved in any "cover-up" activities. - Always keep the patient and family members' best interests in mind. - Be accurate and factual in your communication. - Promptly Report any breach or violation to your manager/supervisor, the compliance team or the compliance hot line and complete an Incident Report.